Jia-Xiu/coalescence_project/README.md

 ### Rarefaction curves
 To check the sequencing depth, I generated rarefaction curves by `vegan` pacakge in R, see script [rarefaction_family_genus.Rmd](https://github.com/Jia-Xiu/coalescence_project/blob/main/com_analysis_scripts/rarefaction_family_genus.Rmd)

+> [!TIP]
+> To view intermediate data and outputs generated at each step of the analysis, please refer to the accompanying HTML files produced with R Markdown (download and open by your browser, e.g. Chrome).